Search This Blog

-When I tested the different acids used in so called commercial restoration products (none will be mentioned by brand name in this blog), I tested them at the concentration that is suggested they be used at.
+When I tested the different acids used in so called commercial restoration products, I tested them at the concentration that was suggested they be used at.
+Straight out of the bottle.
+The MSDS gave me the name of the acid each was based on and the percent of concentration.
 I also tested them at the temperature they would be routinely used at.
 Time is also a condition.
-Certain acids will show etching in as little as thirty seconds.
-To create visible distortions of the surface I did wait thirty minutes.
-However there are times in practice when this amount of time could be a factor.
-Such as when the solution puddles at the bottom of the window and remains there since it might be an overcast cool day.
+Certain acids such as hydrofluoric and sulfuric acid will show etching in as little as thirty seconds.
+It is even possible to create visible distortions of glass surfaces in only thirty minutes.
+What about when the solution puddles at the bottom of the window and remains there.
+This can easily happen on overcast cool days.
 It is also true that the glass might be dark and very hot from the sun.
 Both the composition of the glass and the temperature could easily contribute to the visual effects of such acids (etchants).

 4 comments: